 The Winged Victory of Samothrace is one of the most stunning works of art in the Louvre Museum.
-To top it off, its location gives it even more of an awe factor.
 Set at the top of a staircase, the famous Louvre sculpture is separated from the other art at the museum.
 With intricate detailing, the majestic sculpture looks as though her clothing is billowing in the wind as she stands atop the prow of a ship.

 2. The Mona Lisa

-The Mona Lisa by Leonardo da Vinci is undoubtedly the most famous painting at the Louvre Museum (and probably in the world!).
-One reason the Louvre painting is so well-known is for its enigmatic qualities.
-For example, the Mona Lisa smile is a masterful optical illusion.
+The Mona Lisa by Leonardo da Vinci is undoubtedly the most famous painting at the Louvre Museum, and probably in the world.
 It looks as though she is smiling until you look at her head-on.
 From this angle, her mouth looks downturned.

 3. The Coronation of Napoleon

 This famous Louvre painting depicts the coronation of Napoleon, which happened in the famous Notre Dame cathedral.
 With life-like detailing, the painting depicts dozens of individual people.
 On top of being an amazing painting, there’s a ton of political and social history behind this work of art.

 Napoleon persuaded the pope to travel from Rome to Paris to bless him as he was named emperor.
 Considering that the pope rarely traveled for anyone, this was a big deal.
 Napoleon’s mother is depicted watching the coronation However, she didn’t actually attend the ceremony out of spite.